Modernizing TBM

 For FP&A and Finance Leaders: Note that Total Expenses is equal to the total of all OPEX and CAPEX reflected in this view.
 Also note that a Cash View is equal to these total expenses less depreciation and amortization.

-Tagging strategies for TBM modeling
+Tagging Strategies for TBM Modeling

 As technology environments become more complex, tagging has emerged as a vital strategy for TBM modeling.
 While all commercial TBM vendor solutions support tagging to varying degrees, the TBM Council has not previously provided formal guidance on this practice.